 Old Loans Road is a minor road but more traffic was using it than either of us had expected.
 One ‘boy racer’ even thought it would be funny to pretend to swerve into us on his way past.
 Good job we had stopped to let him past and were well in to the side.
 Idiot… The first half of the Old Loans Road section was uphill (again!) and as we climbed the views behind just became more and more stunning, especially on an evening like tonight on which we were spoiled with a lovely sunset behind Arran.

 We passed the Highgrove House Hotel on the hillside which just looked amazing.
 At first we weren’t sure what it was, it looked like a really pretty (huge) house but as we got closer we noticed the restaurant which sits in a modern glass conservatory overlooking the beautiful coastline from high above: definitely a strong contender for the restaurant with the best view in Ayrshire!
 We agreed we will definitely be trying it out.
 We have since heard some really great reviews.

 Over the brow of the hill the road wound gently down into Dundonald.
 As we reached the bottom of the hill Dundonald Castle came into view on the left.
 I had never seen it from that angle before.

-I will be returning to do the rest of the Sumggler’s Trail with my mum in the near future, I know she will love it especially the scenery.
+I will be returning to do the full Sumggler’s Trail with my mum in the near future, which goes all the way to Troon Beach.
+I know she will love it especially the scenery.
 Can’t wait!
-LJ and I also agreed that our kids would love the play park in Dundonald and will be back with them to give it a go, wander up to explore the castle and maybe sample the cakes at the visitor centre 😉
+LJ and I also agreed that our kids would love the play park in Dundonald and will be back with them to give it a go, wander up to explore the castle and maybe sample the cakes at Dundonald Castle Visitor Centre 😉